Otto-AA/solid-acl-parser/docs/quickstart.md

 ```

 ### Via CDN
 Just add the script tag with the link to the CDN to your html and you can use SolicAclParser afterwards.
-To only match a specific version you can use "https://cdn.jsdelivr.net/npm/solid-acl-parser@0.0.1/dist/browser/solid-acl-parser.bundle.js" or similar.
+To only match a specific version you should use "https://cdn.jsdelivr.net/npm/solid-acl-parser@0.0.1/dist/browser/solid-acl-parser.bundle.js" or similar.

 ```text/html
 <script type="application/javascript" src="https://cdn.jsdelivr.net/npm/solid-acl-parser/dist/browser/solid-acl-parser.bundle.js"></script>